 Japan is known for its unique culture and way of living.
-The recent FTA between Japan and the EU as well as the growing openness in fields of education and economy shows clearly how global forces impact countries in enabling mutual exchanges and understanding.
-However, Japan has also been well-known for its insular character and closedness in the course of history.
+Also, it has been well-known for its insular character and closedness in the course of history.
+However, the recent trade agreement between Japan and the EU as well as the growing openness in fields of education and economy shows clearly how global forces impact countries in enabling mutual exchanges and understanding.
 Because of that, Japan is an intriguing example for finding answers to the following questions - how to maintain country’s unique culture, but at the same time be open to cooperation and internationalization?
 How does the country see oneself and one’s neighbours?
 And how does one implement certain conceptions into politics, education and literature?

 The focus of this summer school is on the personal development of the participant.
 Therefore, we take into account participants needs of development and wishes as much as possible.
 We use different methods to create interactive learning environment - reflecting lectures, group and individual tasks are some of them.
 By the time of the application, students are requested to write 3 questions or topics they would like to discuss or focus on during the summer school.